 An important role in this cycle is the ‘acquirer’ or ‘acquiring bank’ (same thing).
 Let’s look at where acquirers fit in with your face-to-face business.

 You cannot process cards without an acquirer, but you also need a processor to streamline transactions from the frontend where the customer pays, and card network/scheme membership to even accept the cards.

 So where do acquirers fit in to the payment cycle?
 Acquiring banks provide merchants with a merchant account through which transactions are processed.
 The account gets a merchant identification number (MID), used to identify the merchant during transactions, similar to how bank account numbers identify where money goes.

 Acquirers also have the necessary memberships in place with the different card schemes you want to accept, such as Visa and Mastercard.
-Card schemes have strict rules around card acceptance, which the acquirer fulfills and passes on to the merchant.
-In that sense, they act as a mediator to the card schemes, and accepting new merchants therefore involves business checks to see if you fulfill those rules and security requirements yourself.
+Card schemes have strict rules around card acceptance, which the acquirer fulfils and passes on to the merchant.
+In that sense, they act as a mediator to the card schemes, and accepting new merchants therefore involves business checks to see if you fulfil those rules and security requirements yourself.
 Acquirers further have the technology in place to integrate card acceptance into the payment processing system merchants use.

 How the different parties interact in the card payment cycle.
 Image: Mobile Transaction

 Then there is the business bank account, which is where the transaction money is settled after being processed through the acquirer’s merchant account (this process is referred to as ‘settlement’).
 Your business bank account is, in other words, separate from your merchant account.